Menu close

 The funding cuts to the United Nations Relief and Works Agency (UNWRA), the largest facilitator of humanitarian aid in the territory, as well as meager aid deliveries through inefficient and dangerous means by the U.S., further threaten Palestinian lives in Gaza and the region.

 As the human rights of people in the occupied Palestinian territories continue to be abused, women and children are especially at risk.
 Women and children make up around 70% of the total death toll.
 A child is killed every ten minutes in Gaza.
 More than three women are killed every hour, including two mothers every hour.
 Women are giving birth without anesthesia and are undergoing c-sections while awake and without painkillers, all amidst intense bombardment.
-Gaza is one of the most dangerous places in the world to be a women or child right now.
+Gaza is one of the most dangerous places in the world to be a woman or child right now.

 Gaza faces a dire lack of medical facilities, schools, and homes, as so many have been destroyed by Israeli airstrikes.
 The situation is catastrophic.
 An immediate and permanent ceasefire and unobstructed, unfettered humanitarian aid is crucial for the safety and well-being of Palestinians.